floreanalexander/floreanalexander/README.md

 👋 Hello and welcome!

-I’m Florean Alexander, a Computer Science graduate currently transitioning into the field of Data Science through the Hacktiv8 Data Science Bootcamp.
+I’m Florean Alexander, a Computer Science graduate currently transitioning into the field of Data Science through the Bootcamp.
 Passionate about machine learning, deep learning, and data analytics, I enjoy building projects, exploring real-world datasets, and continuously learning new technologies in AI and data.

 ---